Margaret Samahita

 Samahita, M., & Lades, L. K. (2023).
 Compliance spending aversion: An unintended consequence of charity regulation.
 Journal of Behavioral Public Administration, 6(1):1-30. [twitter]

 Conzo, P.Taylor, L. K.Morales, J. S. ⓡ Samahita, M. ⓡ Gallice, A. (2023).
 Can ♥s change minds?
 Social media endorsements and policy preferences.
 Social Media + Society, 9(2).
-Erratum: Figure 5 right panel should be this. [twitter]
+Erratum: Figure 5 right panel should be this. [the conversation] [twitter]

 Samahita, M., & Holm, H. J. (2023).
 No mood effects in the field: The case of car inspections.
 Journal of Economic Psychology, 96:102612. [twitter]